Before visiting, please review our current visitor policies and COVID-19 information.

 Hysterectomy: No screening if there is no cervix and no history of high-grade cervical pre-cancer or cervical cancer

 HPV vaccines are a strong weapon in preventing cervical cancer.
 They also protect against other conditions caused by HPV like oral, penile and anal cancers.
 These safe, effective vaccines protect people against about 75 percent of high-risk the HPV types and the health problems the virus can cause.

 We recommend the HPV vaccine to all our patients ages 9-26 and some patients ages 27-45.
 We favor primary prevention, meaning vaccination before exposure.

 The Centers for Disease Control and Prevention (CDC) recommends that children receive the HPV vaccine series anywhere from ages 9 to 26.
 Most commonly, it’s given in the middle school age group.
 The vaccine is also approved for people ages 27 to 45.

 Pediatricians are doing a great job of getting their patients vaccinated when they are in the middle school age group.
-I would say 90 percent of the patients in our Methodist Women’s Center Adolescent Gynecology Clinics have completed their vaccine series.

 Use a Condom

 If you are sexually active, wearing a latex condom may lower the risk of HPV and HPV-related diseases, such as genital warts and cervical cancer.
 However, HPV can infect areas that are not covered by a condom – so they may not fully protect against HPV.